anshss/aw-sdk/README.md

   - Ensures that the Agent's private key is never fully reconstructed by any single party.
   - Prevents the Admin, delegatee, or Lit from recreating the private key, enhancing security.

-### Interaction with LLMs

-The Agent Wallet integrates with LLMs (Large Language Models) through the `aw-subagent-openai` package, which acts as an intermediary between the AI Agent and the tool execution layer.
-The subagent's primary responsibilities are:
-- Parse the AI Agent's natural language intents into specific tool executions
-- Select the appropriate tool based on the Agent's intent
-- Validate and format parameters for tool execution

-The architecture ensures that all interactions are secure and policy-compliant, with LLMs having no direct access to signing operations or wallet controls.
-The subagent only helps interpret the AI Agent's intent and cannot bypass the policies set by the Admin.

 ### Package Dependencies